ckeditor/ckeditor4-docs/docs/guide/dev/a11y/README.md

 The following features can be used by developers to ensure that content created with CKEditor is accessible.

+#### Support for the `alt` Attribute in Images

+All three of CKEditor 4's Image plugins offer support for the `alt` attribute.
+This is done through an "Alternative Text" prompt.
+If the prompt is left blank, the `alt` attribute will be `""`.

 #### Accessibility Checker

 The innovative {@link guide/dev/features/accessibility_checker/README Accessibility Checker} tool lets you inspect the accessibility level of content created in the editor and fix reported issues, often fully automatically.
 It is a **must-have addon** for government institutions and companies that are often required by law to ensure the content they produce meets accessibility standards.
 See the [working demo](https://sdk.ckeditor.com/samples/accessibilitychecker.html) and get the plugin [here](https://ckeditor.com/cke4/addon/a11ychecker).